Mother's Day and Single Moms

 - Make it a point to enjoy your children.
 What you do is not near as important as why you do it.
 Whether you have small children who simply want to sit in your lap and cuddle or teenagers who would rather give you a store-bought card with their name scribbled in it, make plans today to enjoy your children.

 - Don’t put a measuring stick on what today should look like.
 Every mom’s story is different.
 Her journey to and through parenthood is different.
 Your day may look different from another mom’s day, but it doesn’t make your day any less or more special.
 Comparison will be nothing but a joy thief for you today (or any day)!

 - Find another single mom to serve.
 There’s much to be said for serving others, but on a holiday, it is even more special.
 Imagine a single mom sitting home today, destroyed because she doesn’t have her children this weekend, or hurting because this is her first Mother’s Day alone.
 How can you help?
-Sometimes, the most simple gestures are the life-changing ones.
+Sometimes, the simplest of gestures are the life-changing ones.
 Invite her over for lunch.
 Take her to church with you.
-Do an art project with she and her children.
+Do an art project with her and her children.
 Create a picnic in the park.
 There are hundreds of small, inexpensive, and creative ways that you can help bless her day.

 Your day can be as special as you want it to be, but your choice today must be clear.
 You must draw the proverbial line in the sand and say, “Today is the day that the Lord has given me.
 I will choose to rejoice today and be glad in it.”
 Your Mother’s Day may not look like you ever pictured it to look, but God is with you and has blessed you.
-You are highly favored, chosen, complete and whole.
+You are highly favored, chosen, complete, and whole.
 You are not less than, you are more than.